-I’ve published four books, three for the options beginner, and each contains more material that the earlier books.
-Thus, I strongly recommend The Rookie’s Guide to Options, 2nd edition (2013).
+I’ve published three dead-tree books, and 4 eBooks.
+I strongly recommend The Rookie’s Guide to Options, 2nd edition (2013).
 In my (biased) opinion, the first edition was destined to become a classic primer.
 Read those reviews at amazon.com.
 They are genuine.

 Although written for the beginner, there is enough advanced material to make this book useful for years to come.

 When writing The Rookie’s Guide, I provided extra detail, just as I do in my blog posts.
 Why?
 To anticipate questions and perhaps answer them – before you ask.

 I explain why calls and puts are interchangeable when you buy or sell stock with the options, and that some positions are equivalent to others.
 This type of information is not available in most books targeted to rookies.

 One chapter contains a thorough discussion, with proof, of why these different-looking positions are truly equivalent and deliver essentially equal profits or losses.
 [The returns are only 'essentially equivalent' and not identical because bid/ask spreads and minor inefficiencies make it next to impossible to trade the different positions at the exact price that makes the trades equivalent.]